khulnasoft/khulnasoft/doc/dev/background-information/batch_changes/index.md

     Parsing text-field input for changeset searches and turning them into database-queryable structures.
 - `enterprise/internal/batches/search/syntax`:

-    The old Sourcegraph-search-query parser we inherited from the search team a week or two back (the plan is _not_ to keep it, but switch to the new one when we have time)
+    The old Khulnasoft-search-query parser we inherited from the search team a week or two back (the plan is _not_ to keep it, but switch to the new one when we have time)
 - `cmd/frontend/internal/batches/resolvers`:

     The GraphQL resolvers that are injected into the `enterprise/frontend` in `cmd/frontend/internal/batches/init.go`.
 They mostly concern themselves with input/argument parsing/validation, (bulk-)reading (and paginating) from the database via the `batches/store`, but delegate most business logic to `batches/service`.